ebonnal/streamable/README.md

 ---

-# 📦 ***Notes Box***
+# 💡 Tips
 ## Extract-Transform-Load
+> [!TIP]

-**Custom ETL scripts** can benefit from the expressiveness of this library.
+> **Custom ETL scripts** can benefit from the expressiveness of this library.
 Below is a pipeline that extracts the 67 quadruped Pokémon from the first three generations using [PokéAPI](https://pokeapi.co/) and loads them into a CSV:

 ```python
 import csv